OpenWebAdvocacy/website/src/posts/slap-and-flop--apples-lack-of-full-site-isolation-and-ios-browser-ban-puts-users-at-risk.md

 <figure>
     {% image
         "/images/blog/slap-devices.png",
         "Chart of chips impacted by SLAP.
 In the chart M1 is not affected but M2 and M3 are.
-In the second part of the chart iPhone 11, 12 and 13 are not affected but iPhone 13 Mini, iPhone 14, iPhone 15 and iPad Pro 7th Gen are.", null, null
+In the second part of the chart iPhone 11, 12 and 13 are not affected but iPhone 13 Mini, iPhone 14, iPhone 15 and iPad Pro 7th Gen are."
     %}
     <figcaption>Chips impacted by SLAP</figcaption>
 </figure>